kazunori279/bigquery-fluentd-docker-sample/README.md

 $ sudo docker run -e GCP_PROJECT="YOUR_PROJECT_ID" -p 80:80 -t -i -d kazunori279/fluentd-bigquery-sample
 ```

-This will launch a run a docker container preconfigured with nginx and fluentd,
-this docker container is described in more detail below.
-We now want to
-generate some page views so that we can verify that fluentd is sending data to
+This will launch and run a docker container preconfigured with nginx and fluentd.
+The contents of this Docker container are described in more detail below.
+We now want to generate some page views so that we can verify that fluentd is sending data to BigQuery.
-BigQuery.

 - Open [Google Developers Console](https://console.developers.google.com/project) on a browser, choose your project and select `Compute` - `Compute Engine` - `VM instances`.

 - Find `bq-test` GCE instance and click it's external IP link.
 On the dialog, select `Allow HTTP traffic` and click `Apply` to add the firewall rule.
-There will be an Activities dialog shown in the bottom right of the window with a message `Updating instance tags for "bq-test"`.
+There will be an Activities dialog shown in the bottom right of the window with a message `Updating instance tags for "bq-test"`. (tags are used to associate firewall rules)

-- After updating instance tags, click the external IP link again to direct your browser to hit the nginx server on the instance.
+- After updating, click the external IP link again to direct your browser to hit the nginx server on the instance.
 It will show a blank web page titled "Welcome to nginx!".
 Click reload button several times.

 ## Execute BigQuery query